ThomWright/ThomWright.github.io/_drafts/designing-for-failure-patterns.md

 Sometimes inconsistency is unavoidable, whether by design, or simply because of a buggy implementation.
 Background processes can identify these inconsistencies and handle them in various ways.

-{% assign background_processes = site.failure-patterns | where: 'group', 'background-processes' %}
+{% assign background_processes = site.failure-patterns | where: 'group', 'background-processes' | sort: "sort_key", "last" %}
 {% for pattern in background_processes %}- [{{ pattern.title }}]({{ pattern.url }}) — {{ pattern.tagline }}
 {% endfor %}